matthew-mojira/cicero/docs/README.md

 built-ins!).
 Variables set in functions are always set locally, which may shadow a global variable of the same name.

-### Fields

-All values are objects in that they have fields which can be accessed by `get-field` and `set-field`.
-Except that, as stated above, you cannot set a field that is not already bound to a value.

 ### Canonicalization

 Values of type